Animal Science (ANSC)

 ANSC 2360.
 Animals and Society.
 3 Hours.

-This course acquaints the student with the broad role of animals in society from national, global, and historic perspectives.
+Students discuss the broad role of animals in society from national, global, and historic perspectives.
 The impact of animals and domestic livestock on economic, social, and political policy are discussed.
-Emphasis is placed on agricultural and non-agricultural uses, societal and cultural perspectives, consumer influences, animal ethics, animal research, appropriate animal care, livestock quality assurance programs, animal welfare, animal rights and the animal-human bond.
+Emphasis may be placed on agricultural and non-agricultural uses, societal and cultural perspectives, consumer influences, animal ethics, animal research, appropriate animal care, livestock quality assurance programs, animal welfare, animal rights and the animal-human bond.
 Course Equivalents: AGRI 2360 .

 ANSC 2396.
 Special Topics in Animal Science.
 3 Hours.